Ericktz/VitePath/Ubuntu_Install.md

 ### Requirements

-:small_blue_diamond: A personal computer, mini PC, or VPS
+:zap: A personal computer, mini PC, or VPS
-:small_blue_diamond: Minimum of 4 cores
+:zap: Minimum of 4 cores
-:small_blue_diamond: At least 300GB of storage (SSD preferred)
+:zap: At least 300GB of storage (SSD preferred)
-:small_blue_diamond: A second PC for establishing an SSH session
+:zap: A second PC for establishing an SSH session

 _**Pay Attention!: This tutorial will erase all data on the PC or VPS!**_